NeoLorenzo/productivity-pwa/README.md

   - Contextual nags: “If 2+ pauses in a 25m, suggest shorter block.”

 - Share button on profile that allows to share certain stats to social media

+- When the user signs in the google sign in says "to continue to productivity-pwa-3780a.firebaseapp.com" change this so it isnt ugly. (still an issue).
+- Privacy Policy and TOS only viewable if the user is signed in which is a problem if they try to read it in the google sign in page before signing in.

 ---